hbowie/practopian2/content/appreciation/Paul Thorn and his 800 Pound Jesus.md

 > He's an eight-hundred pound Jesus,
 > A bigger man than you or me.

 Again we find the comic mixed with the epic, and again we find more playful ambiguity: "a bigger man than you or me."
 I mean, of course, this 800 pound, eight-foot figure is literally larger than either the singer or the listener, but we're also referring to the stature of his character, aren't we?
-But then, is it the character of the person/god the status is meant to represent, or is it the character of the statue itself?
+But then, is it the character of the person/god the statue is meant to represent, or is it the character of the statue itself?

 Let's see how the next chapter unfolds.